andyyu2004/gift-wizard/README.md

 This is the heart of the site and where you can design your own questionnaires though a simple two step process.

-1. Theme selection - Click to choose from a given selection of themes
+1. Theme selection - Click to choose from pre-made themes (fancy patterned backgrounds!)
 2. Question Creation

 We provide a selection of five types of questions.